 Stéphane Jakic, The Path of a Fortunate Teacher

-Hours spent plating up dishes did not discourage him, in fact on the contrary; he began to first accumulate experience in the renowned establishment l’Aigle noir in Fontainebleau where he spent a year, then in England, first in Richmond, London and then near Oxford where he perfected his English in prestigious hotels.
-There, he discovered the joy of working within cosmopolitan teals where Australians, South Africans, Kenyans, Europeans etc. all would rub shoulders.
+Hours spent plating up dishes did not discourage him, on the contrary: he first began to gain experience in the renowned establishment l’Aigle Noir in Fontainebleau where he spent a year.
+Then to England, first in Richmond, London and then near Oxford, where he perfected his English in prestigious hotels.
+There, he discovered the joy of working with a diverse team where Australians, South Africans, Kenyans, Europeans and more would work side by side.

 After undertaking military service and new experiences in France and Switzerland, he joined the team at the famous Chalet du Mont d’Arbois in Megève, where he remained for four years as a sous-chef.

 The ambition to become Head Chef led him to join the prestigious restaurant of the Relais & Châteaux in the Lubéron – an experience which he himself admitted was exhausting…

 After a short time working in a Michelin-starred restaurant in Tours, in the beginning of the 00s he happened upon a job offer as instructor at FERRANDI Paris, and joined the school after undergoing the rigorous selection process.
 Beginning as a teacher of mature students looking for a career change, he discovered the ‘true craft of sharing’.
 Following this, he went on to teach professionals looking to improve their culinary skills, and carried out consultancy duties for corporations in the sector.